 This is another delicious and nutritious fibre-rich food.
 Rich in fibre and antioxidants, 1 cup of blackberries has over 8 grams of fibre.

 This starchy vegetable is a good addition to any meal.
-They are rich in fibre in addition to Vitamins A, C, & K, thiamine, folate, manganese, and protein.
+They are rich in fibre in addition to Vitamins A, C, and K, thiamine, folate, manganese, and protein.
 A half cup of peas has about 3.5 grams of fibre.

 Sweet potatoes, with the skin, are a good source of fibre.
 They are also a great source of antioxidants, carbohydrates, potassium, manganese, and vitamins A, B6, and C. One medium sweet potato has about 4 to 5 grams of fibre.